+(a)
-- a) continuous service in the employment of any New Zealand polytechnic, REAP community education centre or any organisation which is now a polytechnic or institute of technology, and - b) continuous service as a teacher or educator in any operation which has been absorbed into the polytechnic sector, and - c) any other service Wintec agrees to recognise at the time of appointment.

-Periods of continuous full-time service, or part-time service with Wintec or any of the following tertiary institutes: NorthTec, Unitec, Whitireia, and Bay of Plenty Polytechnic are aggregated to the full-time equivalent service for the purposes of this definition.

-"Continuous service" for the purposes outlined above includes all periods of paid leave and parental leave and is not broken by, but does not include any:

-- a) approved leave without pay. - b) breaks of not more than three months between employment within the polytechnic service.
+- (i) Continuous service in the employment of any NZ Polytechnic, REAP CommunityEducationCentre oranyorganisationwhich is now a Polytechnic or Institute of Technology and - (ii) continuous service as a teacher or educator in any operation which has been absorbed into the polytechnic sector and - (iii) periods of continuous full-time service, or part-time service with any of the employer parties bound by this collective agreement which are aggregated to the full-time equivalent service for the purposes of this definition and - (iv) any other service the employer agrees to recognise at the timeof appointment. - (b) "Continuous service" for the purposes outlined above, includes all periods of paid leave and parental leave and is not broken by but does not include any: - (i) approved leave withoutpay - (ii) breaks of not more than three months between employment within the polytechnic service.

-"Teaching Day" means any duty day on which teaching is timetabled or on which distance learning teaching duties are undertaken .
+"Teaching Day" means any duty day on which teaching is timetabled or on which distance learning teaching duties are undertaken.

-"Timetabled Teaching Hour" ("TTH") means one hour spent in timetabled class instruction including any timetabled hour of structured learning activity for which the employee is responsible.
+"Timetabled Teaching Hour" means one hour spent in timetabled class instruction including any timetabled hour of structured learning activity for which the member of staff is responsible.